 Indoor Air Quality Economic Considerations

 It is generally agreed that poor indoor air can adversely affect health and productivity.
-These costs to the industry have been estimated to be in the “tens of billions of dollars per year" (Report to Congress on Indoor Air Quality, 1989).
+These costs to the industry have been estimated to be in the “tens of billions of dollars per year” (Report to Congress on Indoor Air Quality, 1989).
 Improvements in the indoor air environment may substantially increase morale and productivity.
-Therefore, it is important to include indoor air quality controls in operation, maintenance, and energy conservation strategies.
+Therefore, it is essential to include indoor air quality controls in operation, maintenance, and energy conservation strategies.

 Indoor Air Quality Concerns